Lottery and Statutory Funding

 Local Authorities

-Support from Local Authorieis
+Support from Local Authorities

 Each of our Honeypot houses can support children from many counties within our catchment area.
 We are fortunate to receive support from a number of local authorities through grants or contracts.